Music (app)

-Music (also known as Apple Music, the Apple Music app, and the Music app) is a media player application developed for the iOS, iPadOS, tvOS, watchOS, macOS, Android, and Windows 11 operating systems by Apple Inc. It can play music files stored locally on devices, as well as stream from the iTunes Store and Apple Music.
+Music (also known as Apple Music, the Apple Music app, and the Music app) is a media player application developed for the iOS, iPadOS, macOS, watchOS, visionOS, tvOS, Android, and Windows operating systems by Apple.
+It can play music files stored locally on devices, as well as stream from the iTunes Store and Apple Music.

-On iPhones running iOS 4 or older software, it was named "iPod".
-It was included in the initial releases of tvOS, WatchOS, and iPadOS.
+On iPhones and iPads running iOS 4 or older software, it was named "iPod".
+It was included in the initial releases of tvOS, watchOS, and iPadOS.
 It was released with macOS Catalina on October 7, 2019, as one of three applications created to replace iTunes.
 The Music app is differentiated from iTunes by its concentration on streaming media and lesser focus on the iTunes Store, where content may be purchased outright.

 iOS, tvOS, and watchOS versions

-The Music app on iOS was initially released in iPhone OS 1 as the iPod app, and was renamed Music in iOS 5.
+The Music app on iOS was initially released in iPhone OS 1 on iPhone as the iPod app.
+It was called Music on the iPod Touch.
+In iOS 5, iPhones and iPads share the Music app logo and name.
 It was updated with a redesign and functionality for Apple Music with iOS 8.4 in 2015.
 It is a standard app on CarPlay.

 The Music app is available on 2nd and 3rd generation Apple TVs to stream music purchased from the iTunes Store or synced with iTunes Match, but was never updated with support for Apple Music.
 Apple Music support was added in the tvOS version on the 4th generation Apple TV in early November 2015.

 The Music app has been included in every version of watchOS on the Apple Watch.
 Music can be downloaded directly to an Apple Watch for use without a paired iPhone.